 These policies, if well crafted, can also offer significant benefits for both employers and employees.
 For employees, these types of policies are desirable because they cut back on the number of devices that employees must carry around and check, and allow employees to choose which device or operating system is most comfortable for them.
 These policies can also result in cost savings for the employee if the employer provides a technology allowance or covers a portion of the service costs for the employee's use of a personal device for work purposes.
 Employers also can realise significant savings as the costs of providing a technology allowance or paying a portion of service costs are likely to be significantly less than the hardware and service costs of providing a separate company-issued device.
 Moreover, as employees – and especially young employees – increasingly cite workplace flexibility and other similar 'intangible' benefits as key in their assessment of a company's desirability as an employer, any efforts that companies can make to give them an edge in this regard will be beneficial.

 Once employees have been hired, employers must have in place policies to guide and manage employees' use of technology in the workplace.
 Bring-your-own-device (BYOD) programmes in particular can raise thorny issues for employers, despite their many obvious benefits for both employers and employees.
 For example, there are a number of situations in which an employer will want to be able to access, review or even delete data and other information held on a device.
 In conducting an internal investigation, for example, an employer may need to review an employee's work-related emails or text messages.
 An employer might be obliged to produce this type of information in a litigation or government investigation.
 The device could also include confidential business information or trade secrets that would need to be protected, particularly if the employee resigns or the device is lost or stolen.
 Accordingly, in enacting mobile device management policies, employers seek to ensure that their data, trade secrets and other proprietary information are secure and accessible to the company, even when held on a device owned by an employee.
 Because of these concerns, companies generally seek to craft policies that limit to the greatest degree possible their employees' expectation of privacy with respect to activity conducted and data stored on a mobile device.
-Employees, by contrast, expect a certain degree of privacy with respect to their use of mobile devices and particularly their personal information stored on personally owned devices.
+Employees, by contrast, expect a certain degree of privacy with respect to their use of mobile devices and particularly the personal information stored on personally owned devices.
 Especially outside the United States, that expectation of privacy is often protected by the law.

-Specifically, the privacy and data protection laws of many jurisdictions place limitations on a company's ability to access information on an employee's mobile device (especially when that device is owned by the employee and therefore assumed to contain non-work-related personal information).
+Specifically, the privacy and data protection laws of many jurisdictions place limitations on a company's ability to access information on an employee's mobile device (especially when that device is owned by the employee and, therefore, assumed to contain non-work-related personal information).
 Some countries are particularly restrictive.
 In Brazil, for example, accessing or deleting any personal information about an employee will be problematic, even if the company issues a clear and specific policy that indicates that it may do so, and obtaining an employee's consent to such a policy is unlikely to bring access within the bounds of the law.
-Similarly, in Germany and the Netherlands, monitoring, accessing or deleting personal information on an employee's mobile device (whether company-issued or personally owned) is permissible only if there is circumstantial evidence that an employee is engaged in serious misconduct, such as fraud, sexual harassment or disclosure of the company's confidential information and there are no less intrusive methods to achieve the company's legitimate business objectives.
+Similarly, in Germany and the Netherlands, monitoring, accessing or deleting personal information on an employee's mobile device (whether company-issued or personally owned) is permissible only if there is circumstantial evidence that an employee is engaged in serious misconduct, such as fraud, sexual harassment or disclosure of the company's confidential information and there are no alternative less intrusive methods to achieve the company's legitimate business objectives.
 Moreover, in Germany, accessing the personal information of a third party (such as a family member or non-business acquaintance of the employee) on an employee's mobile device without the third party's consent could violate German data protection, telecommunications and even criminal laws.
 Because it would be nearly impossible to avoid this on an employee's personally owned device, companies should access these devices only in severe cases where there is no other viable means available to achieve the company's purpose in accessing the information.
 Finally, in many European countries, an employer that wishes to implement a mobile device or BYOD policy will need to inform and consult with the works council before doing so.

 By contrast, in India and Mexico, employers have more flexibility, provided that they are transparent with employees about the terms of their mobile device management policy and offer employees a choice about the degree of access that the company will have to employees' personal information.